 You may wish to compile Giada in debug mode, which enables asserts.
 It is disabled by default.
 To do that, pass the additional flag --enable-debug to the configuration script.

-Giada is based upon several libraries, as listed in Requirements chapter, with a custom version of RtAudio shipped with the source package.
+Giada is based upon several external libraries, plus a custom version of RtAudio shipped with the source package.
 Our hacked RtAudio provides Jack Transport support on Linux, a feature that you wouldn't find in the vanilla release.
-At the present moment November 2016, version 0.13.1 we suggest you to use the following versions:
+At the present moment January 2018 we suggest you to use the following versions:

 In order to compile Giada with VST support you have to enable the feature via configure script.
 Add the following parameter:

 e.g. if you want to compile for Linux with VST support, do:

 You won't find any VST header into our source package, since we cannot distribute the SDK from Steinberg.
 To solve this issue:

 Instead of cluttering up your environment with dependencies, scripts and compilers you may try our Docker image, designed to ease the compilation and testing processes.
 Take a look at the GitHub repository to know more.